 Fuel up before you leave.
 To further avoid traffic or delays, fill up your car in advance—at least the day before.

 Load your Car Safely.
-If you bring luggage, make sure to check your car’s weight limits and load your car properly so all windows are still visible.
+If you bring luggage, make sure to check your vehicle’s weight limits and load your car correctly so all windows are still visible.
 Also, check the load range for your tires, this is a common cause for roadside blowouts.
 If you’re bringing prepared dishes, secure them inside of a cardboard box or and use bungee cords.
 If traffic comes to a halt, the last thing you want to be thinking about is your sweet potato casserole spilling all over your cargo area.

 Watch the weather.
-Bad weather can delay a holiday—or create difficulties in getting home.
+Inclement weather can delay a holiday—or create difficulties in getting home.
 Keep an eye on weather reports, but make sure you have everything you need in case you have to drive through a storm.

 Check your emergency roadside kit.
 Keep the following items in your trunk: jumper cables, road flares, ice scraper, flashlight, blanket, extra clothes, candle/matches, bottled water, snacks, necessary medications and a first-aid kit.
 Read our previous blog post for more information on Emergency Roadside Kits.
-Share a picture of your emergency roadside kit with us on facebook.
+Share a picture of your emergency roadside kit with us on Facebook.

 Happy Thanksgiving from all of us here at Osceola Garage.

 We hope you and your family have safe travels and enjoy lots of turkey and family time.
 It’s not too late to have your car serviced before your Thanksgiving road trip.
 You have enough to worry about, like deciding on which pies to bake and bring, or deciding on deep fried or oven roasted turkey.
-Let Osceola Garage take care of your car worries with our Winterize Maintenance Package, we’ll change your oil, and check all the essentials for you, at a great low price of $89.95.
-Remember as an Osceola customer, you have the peace of mind knowing that if you need us, we’ll be there with our Nationwide Roadside Assistance.
+Let Osceola Garage take care of your car worries with our Winterize Maintenance Package; we’ll change your oil, and check all the essentials for you, at a great low price of $89.95.
+Remember as an Osceola customer; you have the peace of mind knowing that if you need us, we’ll be there with our Nationwide Roadside Assistance.